-Figure 6 (b): Database connection details
+Figure 7: Database connection details

-If the MariaDB database to which you want to connect is on your local computer then the server must be "localhost" or "127.0.0.1".
-If the port number you chose during the installation of MariaDB is different from "3308" as shown on the screenshot above, you will need to change the port number to the one you used during the installation of MariaDB and click Update.
+If the MariaDB database to which you want to connect is on your local computer then the server must be either "localhost" or "127.0.0.1".
+If the port number you chose during the installation of MariaDB is different from "3308" as shown on the screenshot above, you will need to change the port number to the correct one and click Ok.
+More details on how to manage database connections are given in section 2.5.2 below.